Everybody has an opinion on HR.

 So what's my point?
 That's another slur we've always had to deal with: "You HR guys are forever beating around the bush."
 And my reply to that everytime somebody says it is: "We are looking for that second bird, the one that flew out of your hand, Mister."
 It stops the other guy in his tracks.
 "Profound!" is normally the reply.
 Do drop me a mail if you understand the depth in my remark because i have no clue.

-Now to get back to the point - the bird in hand - We need to architect an exclusively HR Taj Mahal.
+We need to architect an exclusively HR Taj Mahal.
 That mecca of concepts to which a business leader will approach, stare in wonder and then get down on her knees and pray.
 Come, see and concur.
 No gyan.
 No opinions.
 Just agree to the Taj Mahal of HR.
 End of common sense.

 As i said earlier, i have been doing some study on the topic and its not going to be easy.
 This business of building Taj Mahals.
 The problem is really acute because we don't have a solid foundation.
 Let me explain.
 Six Sigma is based on statistical tools and sciences.
 Rigour and precision is the basic building material.
 But all we have is shifting sands and non methods.
 Take Individual Behavior theory for instance.
 Do we really know what motivates somebody?
 Yes, we have a menu of guesses and 9 million by the no.of items on the menu times the combinations in which the variables could play out.
 And then there are the thousands of individuals inside an organization whose behaviors combined in another million ways produce the organization's vyaktitva, character or culture.
 Phew!
 Take that for beating around the bush.
 It could take years to just determine the "real" culture of a place let alone drive it.
 And as i argue in another piece, three months is all we have to "build" a new culture because in a blistering economy HR has to build @ speed of light.